fluidman/Bambu2OBS/README.md

 2. Configure OBS Studio to display the progress bar and SVGs by adding browser sources pointing to the Flask server's URLs.
 (I will share a OBS Scene dump shortly that you can import to your OWB instance)

-### Credits
+### Attribution
+This project is open-source under the MIT License.
+If you use or adapt Bambu2OBS, please provide credit to [fluidman](https://github.com/fluidman) and reference this repository.

-Greg Hesp for the pybambu library, which facilitates communication with Bambu 3D printers.
-GitHub repository: pybambu
+Special thanks to Greg Hesp for the `pybambu` library, which facilitates communication with Bambu 3D printers.
+GitHub repository: [pybambu](https://github.com/greghesp/pybambu).

+### License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.